nancyjangra07/Bravo6/README.md

 ##  Our Solution

-**TeamUp** is a smart matchmaking platform that connects users based on their skills and interests.
+**DevMatch** is a smart matchmaking platform that connects users based on their skills and interests.
 By analyzing user profiles, DevMatch suggests the most compatible teammates, helping participants build strong and balanced teams quickly.

 ---